jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 FEASIBLE_POINT::ResultStatusCode = 1
 ```
-Good, so this is indeed the optimal solution!
-What is its objective value:
+What is its objective value?
 ```jldoctest knapsack
 MOI.get(optimizer, MOI.ObjectiveValue())